The ultimate guide to

 Reducing most back pain symptoms doesn’t require surgery.
 You can use nonsurgical means and experience successful results.
 Sometimes, identifying and stopping any activity that is causing your back pain for a few weeks is enough to alleviate minor back pain problems.

 Physicians who specialize in non-operative spine care use medication, physical therapy and interventional procedures to help reduce pain and get back to your normal routine.
+If back surgery is needed, pain management spine physicians can assist with back pain treatment options during the interim.

-In most cases, surgery is considered only when you’ve gone through all the nonoperative treatment options and you haven’t had significant or lasting improvement.
+In most cases, surgery is considered only when you’ve gone through all the non-operative treatment options, and you haven’t had significant or lasting improvement.
 Deciding on surgery often has to do with pain levels, the amount of disability, the length of time you’ve been in pain and what treatments you’ve already tried.

 Elective back surgery is always your choice.
-But, some back pain problems will only get better with surgery.
+But some back pain problems will only get better with surgery.
 Your back doctor will work with you to make sure you make an informed and educated decision.

-“If we can look a patient in the eye and say that this surgery is the only way to lead a painfree life, then that is the conversation we want to have,” shares OrthoIndy spine surgeon, Dr. Greg Poulter.
+“If we can look a patient in the eye and say that this surgery is the only way to lead a pain-free life, then that is the conversation we want to have,” shares OrthoIndy spine surgeon, Dr. Greg Poulter.
 “We want to replace fear and lack of understanding with a clear communication about treatment goals and a plan for getting better.”

 Spine surgery is recommended to treat the following conditions: